I Will Bless You Coming In and Going Out

 Thank you for reading this essay.
+I really appreciate your faithfulness in reading the articles.
 It is really the beginning of our study in Revelation.
-I hope you will come back for additional information on the future from the Bible.
-Feedback is requested on this essay and all the work at Hubpages.
+I hope you will come back for additional information in the future.
+Feedback is requested on this essay and all the work by other authors at Hubpages.

 A Short Poll on Bondservants